guilhermefurlaneto/hapijs-bootstrap-react-redux/README.md

 1. Server and Database:
 - Linux/Mac OS: `$ make compose-server`
-- Windows: `docker-compose up crm-db web`
+- Windows: `docker-compose up postgres web`

 It will load the server application on port 3000